richstokes/python-objectviewer/README.md

 Debugging tool thats lets you easily inspect/visualize objects and variables in your running python code in real time.

+It uses the Debug Adapter Protocol (DAP) to retrieve the objects in your running python program.
+It then displays them in a web app.

+Everytime you refresh the page, it briefly pauses your running code and displays a snapshot of its current state.

 ## Setup